 Come along to our meeting next Friday at LGA House to discuss the question “Where now for local bus services?” with a panel representing central and local government and major bus operators.

-- Cllr Shona Johnstone, Cambridgeshire County Council and LGA Economy & Transport Board
+- Cllr Shona Johnstone, sickness Cambridgeshire County Council and LGA Economy & Transport Board

-- Tracy Jessop, Norfolk County Council and Chair of the Association of Transport Co-ordinating Officers
+- Tracy Jessop, thumb Norfolk County Council and Chair of the Association of Transport Co-ordinating Officers

-- Anthony Ferguson, Head of Buses Division, Department for Transport
+- Anthony Ferguson, physician Head of Buses Division, Department for Transport

 - Ian Morgan, Trent Barton Buses & Chair of the Confederation of Passenger Transport